posit-dev/chatlas/README.md

 Modula-3, and various other languages.
 ```

 To get the full response as a string, use the built-in `str()` function.
-Optionally, you can (soon) suppress the rich console output by setting `echo="none"`:
+Optionally, you can also suppress the rich console output by setting `echo="none"`:

 ```python
 response = chat.chat("Who is Posit?", echo="none")
 print(str(response))
 ```

+As we'll cover in later articles, `echo="all"` can also be useful for debugging, as it shows additional information, such as tool calls.

 ### The `.stream()` method

-If you want to process the response in real-time (i.e., as it arrives in chunks), you can use the `.stream()` method.
-This method returns a generator that yields chunks of the response as they come in.
-This is useful for long responses, or if you want to process the response as it streams in:
+If you want to do something with the response in real-time (i.e., as it arrives in chunks), use the `.stream()` method.
+This method returns an iterator that yields each chunk of the response as it arrives:

 ```python
 response = chat.stream("Who is Posit?")